Coenzyme Q10: benefits, dosage, contraindications

 Migraine ✪✪✪✪✪

-Some clinical research shows that oral intake of coenzyme Q10 in adults decreases the frequency of migraine attacks as well as the duration of the attack and associated symptoms like nausea.
-In a meta-analysis of 5 studies, coenzyme Q10 did not reduce the number of migraine attacks, but it did reduce their duration.
-The American Academy of Neurology considers that coenzyme Q10 could be effective for migraine prevention.
-Coenzyme Q10 has been used at a dosage of 100 mg one to three times per day, or 150 mg once a day for 3 months.
+Some clinical research shows that oral intake of Coenzyme Q10 in adults reduces the frequency of migraine attacks as well as the duration of the attack and associated symptoms such as nausea.
+In a meta-analysis of 5 studies, Coenzyme Q10 did not reduce the number of migraine attacks but did reduce their duration.
+The leadership of the American Academy of Neurology considers that Coenzyme Q10 may be effective for migraine prevention.
+Coenzyme Q10 has been used at a dose of 100 mg one to three times per day, or 150 mg once daily for 3 months.

 Posologie